Lee County Young Leaders

 Program Format and Participation Â

-Lee County Young leaders begins in September 2025 and consists of one session per month until April 2026.
+Lee County Young Leaders begins in September 2026 and consists of one session per month until April 2027.
 In addition, there will be a mandatory orientation session in the month prior to the first class session and a Graduation in April.
 Participants are exposed to a variety of viewpoints that illustrate the political, educational, and social factors at work in Lee County.
 They will meet area leaders in business, media, government, education, and service organizations.
 The student also receives a 1-hour Leadership credit to Southern Union State Community College.

 MEET THE 2025-2026 CLASS